microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 You can also acheive the same thing by creating a new instance of the Pivot class.

-.. note:: Reloading will not remove previously attached pivot functions, it will overwrite existing ones and add any new ones that it finds.
+.. note:: Reloading will remove previously attached pivot functions.
+   This is usually a safe operation since these can be dynamically created at any time.
+If you don't want to remove existing functions use the ``no_clear=True`` parameter to ``reload_pivots``.

 Discovering entity names